DaveCalaway/PiLapse/README.md

 ### Terminal mode
 This terminal version help you to control the period, frequency and folder name for a timelapse.
 You can run it by run the `python3 PiLapse_terminal.py` and follow the guide.

 ### Button mode
-The Daemon version help you to control the TimeLapse with an external button.
+The Daemon version help you to control the TimeLapse with an external button, it take 1 pic every 10 second by default.
+You can change this default period by opening the `PiLapse.py` file and edit the *VARIABLES* -> freq_button.
 It made a folder called "year-month-day time".
 The Daemon run continuously.
 <img src="https://github.com/DaveCalaway/PiLapse/blob/master/image/button.png" width="400">